ropensci/roweb3/content/blog/2025-11-07-github-and-away/index.md

 The easiest platforms on which to mirror your code are currently [Codeberg](https://codeberg.org) and [GitLab](https://gitlab.com), both of which have inbuilt options to mirror repositories directly from a large number of other platforms, including GitHub.
 Both of these platforms can also mirror additional information including issues, issue labels, pull requests, and releases.
-Note, however, than many hyperlinks within issues and pull requests may be lost.
+There are some limitations.
+For instance, GitHub's auto-links within issues and pull requests may be lost.
-(The exception is that hyperlinks to contributors may optionally be retained on GitLab.)

 To mirror a repo on Codeberg, click the large "+" button on the top right of the main menu bar, and select "New migration", like this: